Written by , , 8:09 am Blog Posts

 On 16 April 2024 a female Muslim pupil lost her High Court challenge against the banning of Muslim prayers at Michaela Community School, a secular secondary ‘Free School’ in London.

 On 16 April 2024 a female Muslim pupil lost her High Court challenge against the banning of Muslim prayers at Michaela Community School, a secular secondary ‘Free School’ in London.
 Those of us who have been monitoring and challenging the encroachment of religious fundamentalism in schools and colleges breathed a collective sigh of relief at this Court Ruling.
-The significance of this case impacts on the rights of all pupils; and in particular, the principle of freedom from religion; and this is a central issue for Muslim girls particularly in terms of safety, choice and self-determination.
+This significance of this case impacts on the rights of all pupils; and in particular, the principle of freedom from religion; and this is a central issue for Muslim girls particularly in terms of safety, choice and self-determination.
 This ruling takes place in a context where for many years, religious fundamentalists have been seeking to exercise disproportionate influence in the running of schools, and indeed to taking control of many schools in a manner that is very often facilitated by government policy, as we detail below.

 Michaela School is located in the highly multicultural London borough of Brent and has around 700 pupils from diverse ethnic and religious backgrounds, with around half from Muslim backgrounds.
 The School Head, Katherine Birbalsingh, is a controversial figure who was at the centre of an ITV Documentary which dubbed her ‘Britain’s Strictest Headmistress’ (ITV 22/5/20222).
 Birbalsingh is closely allied with the Conservative Party and is a champion of the policy of ‘Free Schools’ policy (which are schools funded directly by central government, outside the auspices of Local Education Authorities).
 In the field of education, Birbalsingh has taken a highly disciplinarian approach to the running of her school which has involved a rigorous implementation of “tough love – authorative” approach to education .
 Alongside this is her mission to minimise the social distance between the pupils in order to encourage them to see themselves as a “team” whilst at school.
 It was in this context that the Head and the school governing body refused the demands made by a Muslim pupil (the claimant in a High Court case) to be allowed to perform Muslim prayer rituals during the lunch break on the school premises.
 The ban applied to any prayer rituals regardless of religion.